 From edible candles made from beef fat to desserts disguised as the archetypal poisonous toadstool known as fly agaric, appearance and reality diverge on the plate at her Ancoats’ fusion pop-up The São Paulo Project.

-This will be her first appearance on the show.
-This week, she will face off against fellow North West chefs Dave Critchley, Sam Lomas and Stevie Lamb.
+This will be her second appearance on the show, following on from her 2022 debut where she faced off against fellow North West chefs Dave Critchley, Sam Lomas and Stevie Lamb.

-Playful as ever, her Great British Menu dishes will pay homage to her favourite BBC shows, including Monty Python and Red Dwarf.
+Playful as ever, her 2022 Great British Menu dishes will paid homage to her favourite BBC shows, including Monty Python and Red Dwarf.

 Who is 2022 Great British Menu chef Caroline Martins?